ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial.md

 each player to enjoy an experience customized for their taste, and different players in the same multiworld can all have different options.

+### Where do I get a YAML file?
+A basic YAML file is available in the directory where you installed the MultiWorld Utilities.
+It is within the players folder and is called `easy.yaml`

 ### Your YAML file is weighted
 Throughout your YAML file, you will see many options which look similar to this:
 ```yaml